 “Sad feelings that come from being apart from other people”

-Notice with this definition, the focus is on the feelings of sadness.
-Unlike isolation, loneliness suggests a deficit and a longing for companionship and genuine connection that is not there.
+Notice the focus of the definition is on the feelings of sadness.
+Unlike isolation, loneliness suggests a deficit and a longing for companionship and a genuine connection that is not there.

 As JD in ‘Scrubs’ suggests, it is also possible to feel lonely in a crowded space, even though you could not be considered isolated:

 So what is more damaging — being separate from others, or feeling apart from others?

 The Village Effect

 Our brains light up when they are exposed to human interactions, especially direct face-to-face contact.
 Online communications and passively watching videos don’t have the same effect.

 In her 2017 TED talk, Susan Pinker looks at different reasons why people live longer, including the role that relationships play:

 As you can see in the graph above, minimising isolation and loneliness was more critical for staying alive than someone’s BMI, level of activity, smoking and drinking behaviours, or even their heart health and blood pressure.
 While these factors are still relevant, having constant and close relationships is almost essential for our long-term health and longevity.
 Quantity, or level of integration, is seen as slightly more important than the closeness of relationships or quality—one point for my client.

 Either way, in her book ‘The Village Effect’, Pinker suggests that we would all benefit from the type of interconnectedness that a small village lifestyle provides.